fernandoaxis/multiplication_table/README.md

-# multiplication-table
+# Multiplication Table ☀️
-Multiplication table created from the front-end training course offered by Hora de Codar
+Multiplication table made with the aim of consolidating the knowledge acquired in the Front End Training course offered by hora de codar

+# Tecnologias 💻

+HTML

+CSS

+JAVASCRIPT